fusionauth logo

 Identifiers (Ids) in FusionAuth are UUIDs.

-If you are creating an object, such as an application, with the FusionAuth API, you can specify this Id, as long as it is a valid UUID.
-This works for users, applications, and tenants, among others, and makes it possible to avoid breaking external systems dependent on existing identifiers.
+If you are creating an object, such as an Application, with the FusionAuth API, you can specify this Id, as long as it is a valid UUID.
+The ability to choose specific Ids exists for Users, Applications, and Tenants, among others, and allows you to avoid breaking external systems dependent on existing identifiers.

 Data Type Changes In 'data' Fields